Roger O'Connor: Dangan

 In 1803 O'Connor was finally allowed to return to Ireland.
 Following these troubles, O'Connor moved to Dangan Castle, Summerhill, County Meath having acquired the property on a permanently renewable lease from Thomas Burrowes of the East India Company.
 The castle had been the childhood home of Arthur Wellesley, who later became the Duke of Wellington.
-O'Connor asserted that he had acquired it as "a suitable residence in which to entertain Napoleon" after the anticipated defeat of the British.
+O'Connor asserted that he had acquired it as "a suitable residence in which to entertain Napoleon" after the anticipated success of Napoleon's planned invasion of the United Kingdom.
 At this time he began his career as a writer, preparing commentaries on the Old Testament.
 He did so from a position of scepticism towards religion; he once said Voltaire was his God.

-His wife Wilhamina died in 1806.
+His wife Wilhelmina died in 1806.
 After her death O'Connor's behaviour apparently became increasingly eccentric and extravagant.
 In 1809 a large part of the Castle was destroyed by fire.
 O'Connor was suspected of insurance fraud, as he had recently taken out a policy on the house.
 Many years later his son Francis (then known as Francisco) wrote in his autobiography that he had accidentally started the fire himself when melting lead to make bullets.